EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 ```

 ## 7. Share-popover on iPad

+> This no longer works since plugin version 5.5.0, see [this issue](https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin/issues/1052).

 Carlos Sola-Llonch, a user of this plugin, pointed me at an [iOS document](https://developer.apple.com/library/ios/documentation/uikit/reference/UIActivityViewController_Class/Reference/Reference.html)
 stating "On iPad, you must present the view controller in a popover.
 On iPhone and iPod touch, you must present it modally."